Defined Benefit (DB) pension policy changes

 • Restrictions will not be placed on what extracted surplus can be used for

-• The government also confirmed in the Budget that it is planning to introduce legislation to enable direct payments out of surplus to be made to members and beneficiaries who are above normal minimum pension age.
+• The government has also confirmed it is planning to introduce legislation to enable direct payments out of surplus to be made to members and beneficiaries who are above normal minimum pension age.
 HMRC has indicated that for these payments to be made, schemes must be in surplus on the same funding basis as applies to payments to employers

 • The rate of tax applicable to surplus payments to employers from DB schemes will remain at 25%